 - Height: Depending on variety – 18 inches to 5 feet

-- Leaves: Lance or strap-shaped, narrow to broad, gray green to medium green
+- Leaves: Lance or strap-shaped, narrow to broad, gray-green to medium green shiny leaves

 - Bloom Time: Mid-summer through October

-- Exposure: Full sun, part shade in hot summer areas
+- Exposure: Full sun, partial shade in hot summer areas

 - Soil: Rich, well-drained, lots of organic material

 - Fertilizing: Fertilize in spring with a balanced fertilizer

 - Propagate: In spring, propagate by division – growing agapanthus from seed is possible but rarely by homeowners